autorTepatiki/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Answers/README.md

 ![logo](./logo.png)

 These are my own and verified answers from A.Cantrill's (AWS Certified) Solutions Architect Associate (SAA-C03) Practice Tests #1 & #2.
+Available to enroll at https://learn.cantrill.io/ .

 # Verified Practice exam #1 answers